ISPO Investors Have Opportunity to Lead Inspirato Incorporated Securities Fraud Lawsuit

-LOS ANGELES, April 6, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Inspirato Incorporated ("Inspirato" or the "Company") (NASDAQ: ISPO).
+LOS ANGELES, April 7, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Inspirato Incorporated ("Inspirato" or the "Company") (NASDAQ: ISPO).

 Class Period: May 11, 2022 – December 15, 2022